-Jami, a GNU package, is software for universal and distributed peer-to-peer communication that respects the freedom and privacy of its users.
+Jami is the only software required for peerto-peer (without a server) communication that respects the freedom and privacy of its users.

 Jami is the simplest and easiest way to connect with people (and devices) with instant messaging, audio, and video calls over the Internet and LAN/WAN intranets.